-A brief discourse presented to the Louisiana Interchurch Conference’s Fall Board of Directors Meeting, by Rick Wheat, President and Chief Executive Officer, Louisiana United Methodist Children and Family Services, on September 25, 2017, at St. Xavier Cathedral Catholic Church Complex, Alexandria, Louisiana.
+A brief discourse on the role of the church in child welfare and well-being, presented to the Louisiana Interchurch Conference’s Fall Board of Directors Meeting, on September 25, 2017, at St. Xavier Cathedral Catholic Church Complex, Alexandria, Louisiana.

 Good afternoon!
 You cannot imagine how excited I am to share a few words with all of you about my appreciation for the role of the Church in child welfare and child well-being.
 You will discern quickly, I am not a theologian.
 Instead, I have invested the last 30 years of my life in child welfare work.
 And by the grace of God, I hope to do the same with the next 30.